6 signs it’s time to replace your washing machine

 - Worn motor: This can make it difficult for the motor to reach the speed needed for the fastest spin.
 Worn carbon brushes are often to blame

 Did you know?
-Some new machines use strong magnets instead of brushes to drive the drum creating less wear and tear and making them much quieter.
+Some new machines use strong magnets instead of brushes to drive the drum.
+This causes less wear and tear and makes them much quieter.

 2. The machine still works but the water hasn’t drained

 Nothing is more frustrating than running a cycle only to find the water hasn’t drained, especially when your favourite shirt is inside.